VincentDion/Project5OC/README.md

 - New file in replacement of two previous one for the initialization of the database
 - Requirements.txt file added
 - Adding of foreign keys on the database
+- New folder utils with functions and classes
+- PEP8 optimization
 - Branch 1.2 in repository github